Legal Colorado Betting Sites

 It is now legal for ANY state to set up an online sportsbook.
 To do that, though, a state needs to pass legalization legislation, and draw up a regulatory framework.
 Until recently, most of the action has been concentrated on the east coast.
-That will change in spring 2020, when the first legal sports betting apps launch.
+That will change in spring 2020, when the first legal sports betting apps launch in Colorado.

 Behind the scenes, major online sports betting brands are getting ready.
 What can you expect on opening day?
 We’ll share our perspective in this comprehensive review.

 |DraftKings||Not yet in CO||iOS / Android|